-Galvanize’s bootcamps cost $17,980 and require a $2,000 deposit.
+Galvanize’s tuition cost is $17,980 and requires a $2,000 deposit per bootcamp.
 Note that a deposit is not required for scholarship students and veterans using benefits to fund their studies.
-Although the Galvanize price is high, most reviewers agree that the quality of the courses and the support provided to the student justify the cost.
+Although the Galvanize cost is high, most reviewers agree that the quality of the courses and the support provided to the student justify the price.

 You can pay for Galvanize tuition with several payment options and financial assistance.
 Galvanize payment options include: